Introduction#

 What is PCI-DSS?#

 PCI-DSS is a set of security standards designed to ensure that all companies that accept, process, store, or transmit credit card information maintain a secure environment.
 Compliance is mandatory for all merchants and service providers, regardless of size.
+Compliance is enfornced via major card brands like VISA, MasterCard, AmericanExpress, Discover, JCB, and UnionPay.
+They are also enforced by your acquiring or merchant services bank(s)/partners, and finally if you’re a service provider, your clients/partners.

 The 12 Requirements#